carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 ```

 ## Troubleshooting
+* The first thing to try is lowering the SPI baud rate (see hw_config.c).
+This will also make it easier to use things like logic analyzers.
 * Tracing: Most of the source files have a couple of lines near the top of the file like:
 ```
 #define TRACE_PRINTF(fmt, args...) // Disable tracing